-The Alzheimer's Association, Michigan Great Lakes Chapter has many opportunities available for volunteers!
-Several activities and sponsored events are made possible by the assistance of volunteers.
-Volunteer opportunities are listed below.
+At the Alzheimer's Association Michigan Great Lakes Chapter, all of our activities and sponsored events are made possible by the assistance of volunteers.
+Available volunteer opportunities are listed below.

 Provide callers with information on Alzheimer’s disease, caregiver concerns and referrals to chapter and community services.
 Offer one-on-one guidance and support.
 Assist with maintenance of Helpline files.
 Training, supervision, and ongoing in-services provided by the chapter.